Business Operating Model

 - Promoting the physical efficiency of members of the Naval Service by providing facilities and other encouragement for all ranks thereof to participate in the game of rugby football,

-- Making grants for charitable purposes that benefit either directly or indirectly members both past and present of the Naval Service, and
+- Making grants for charitable purposes that benefit either directly or indirectly members both past and present of the Royal Navy and

 - Promoting amateur sport for the benefit of the public in particular by encouraging the participation of young people in the game of rugby football.